Spade-toothed whale: Discovery

+Description

 Until 2012, nothing was known about this species other than cranial and dental anatomy.
 Some differences exist between it and other mesoplodonts, such as the relatively large width of the rostrum.
 Its appearance might be most similar to an oversized ginkgo-toothed beaked whale in overall shape, as their skulls are quite alike except in size.
 The distinguishing characters are the very large teeth, 23 cm, close in size to those of the strap-toothed whale.
 The teeth are much wider than those of the strap-toothed, and a peculiar denticle on the tip of the teeth present on both species is much more pronounced in the spade-toothed whale.
 It is believed that only the males obtain the jutted denticle and that it smoothens over time due to aggressive behavior with other males.
 The common name was chosen because the part of the tooth that protrudes from the gums (unlike the strap-like teeth of strap-toothed whales) has a shape similar to the tip of a flensing spade as used by 19th-century whalers.

 Despite the rather similar dentition, the spade-toothed whale and strap-toothed whale seem to be only distantly related.
 The present species' relationships are not known with certainty, though, because this species is very distinct morphologically, and the DNA sequence information is contradictory and is currently not good enough to support a robust phylogenetic hypothesis.
 Judging from the size of the skull, the species was thought to be between 5.0 and 5.5 m in length, perhaps a bit larger.
-The only known complete specimens are a 5.3-m (17.4-ft) adult female and her 3.5-m (11.5-ft) male calf.
+The first (2010) known complete specimens are a 5.3-m (17.4-ft) adult female and her 3.5-m (11.5-ft) male calf.
 The cow was spindle-shaped, with a triangular dorsal fin with a concave trailing edge set about two-thirds the way back.
 It was dark gray or black dorsally and white ventrally, with a light thoracic patch created by a diagonal band that extends from behind the eye downwards and back to the dorsal fin.
 It also has a dark eye patch, rostrum, and flippers.

+Dissection of the specimen found in 2024 revealed that the species has nine stomachs.
+Stomach contents included squid beaks and lenses, and parasitic worms.

-Ecology and status
+Behaviour and ecology

-This species has never been seen alive, so nothing is known of its behavior.
+It is likely the most poorly known large mammal species of modern times.
+It has never been seen alive, so nothing is known of its behavior.
 It is presumably similar to other medium-sized Mesoplodon, which are typically deep-water species living alone or in small groups and feeding on cephalopods and small fish.
-Following a year long gestation period, the young probably become independent of their mothers at about one year of age, as is the case in most whales, with roughly a 73% chance of survival past year one.
+Following a year-long gestation period, the young probably become independent of their mothers at about one year of age, as is the case in most whales, with roughly a 73% chance of survival past year one.

+It is assumed that the remaining population lives solely in the Southern Hemisphere, and possibly only in the South Pacific.